 Even after two visits to Kawaguchiko and the Fuji Five Lakes, there are still plenty of things I’d like to see and do, number one being to see a snow-capped Mt.
 Fuji in full view.

-Here are a few things that I’d like to do on a future trip to Kawaguchiko:
+Here are some more things to do at the Fuji Five Lakes that I’d like to experience on a future trip to Kawaguchiko:

 - Climb Mt.
 Fuji